umr-marbec/git-training/practical-session/GitFlow.md

 **Note: it is highly recommended to extensively use `git fetch origin develop:develop` and ` git flow feature rebase`, to avoid conflicts**

+**Warning: Never use `git flow feature rebase` on a branch that has been published on the remote repository!!!!**

 ## Creation of `release` branch

 Create a release branch: